Resilience in the Face of Hatred

 The Effects on Our Team

-“The survivors are always checking in and making sure we’re ok, which is so touching,” says Anat.
+“The survivors are always checking in and making sure we’re ok, which is so touching,” said Anat.
 “It means a lot because I’m from Israel, I’m Jewish, much of my family is in Israel, my brother-in-law is in the IDF; this war is hitting from many sides, and the level of anxiety is different for our survivors and for us.”

-“Nobody prepared mental health professionals for October 7 and what came afterward,” says Anat.
+“Nobody prepared mental health professionals for October 7 and what came afterward,” she added.
 “There’s no handbook on how to do this.
 We weren’t prepared for the events of the last few years, for COVID, for the Tree of Life shooting, Ukraine, now for this — we’re all figuring out how to navigate this and make sure that we provide the right support to our survivors when we are all navigating through this different world now.”

 The fear and vigilance have taken a toll now that the war enters a second year.
-“I feel like I'm becoming numb to it,” Anat explains.
+“I feel like I'm becoming numb to it,” Anat shared.
 “Because it’s brought up all the time, the reality is changing.
 What was abnormal has become normal.”

-“I don’t know that anybody thought we would still be in this a year later,” adds Amy.
+“I don’t know that anybody thought we would still be in this a year later,” added Amy.
 “There’s a bigger onus on our case managers, and they’re providing extra levels of interaction and support, on top of what they were already doing.”

 For the HSS team, support comes from checking in with one another both at JF&CS and beyond and focusing on self-care.

-“We are constantly checking in with each other, and we have wider groups of Holocaust teams from other agencies who we have meetings with as well,” says Anat.
-“We are always reminding each other to care for ourselves, and following up to make sure we’re doing that,” she says.
-“If we need a break, we take a break, because we are all a team, looking out for each other.”
+“We are constantly checking in with each other, and we have wider groups of Holocaust teams from other agencies who we have meetings with as well,” said Anat.
+“We are always reminding each other to care for ourselves, and following up to make sure we’re doing that.
+If we need a break, we take a break, because we are all a team, looking out for each other.”

 As she speaks about her large, happy family, Bebe’s eyes begin to twinkle.
-“They tried to kill us,” she says.
+“They tried to kill us,” she said.
 “They tried to keep us down, but they didn’t win.”
 She smiles as she holds up a framed photo with too many smiling faces to count.
 “I am happy.
 Look at these babies, look at my family.
 They didn’t win.”

 You can hear more about the impactful work JF&CS is doing to combat the effects of antisemitism at Community of Giving: A Virtual Gathering on December 3rd (Giving Tuesday) with featured speaker Jonah Platt, actor, artist, and advocate; in conversation with Nadia Bilchik, TV personality, speaker and author.
 Tickets are available now at communityofgiving.org.